Human-like Affective Cognition in Foundation Models: Materials and Methods

-Our work also hints at an interesting future where foundation models might be better at understanding the emotions and mental states of others than people are.
-We could also envision a future where these models' affective capabilities could be used to develop new approaches for mental health support and intervention \citep{lee2024large, sharma2023human, zhan2024large}.
-However, models like these can also introduce potential risks, if misused to manipulate or deceive.
+Our work also hints at an interesting future where foundation models might be better at understanding the emotions and mental states of others than the average person.
+We could also envision a future where these models' affective capabilities could be used to develop new approaches for mental health support and intervention \citep{hecht2025using, lee2024large, sharma2023human, zhan2024large}---already, people are finding responses generated by foundation models as more empathic than even those written by trained crisis responders \citep{ovsyannikova2025third, ongai}.
+However, models like these can also introduce potential risks \citep{moore2025expressing}, especially if misused to manipulate or deceive.
 It is essential to be proactive about measuring capabilities and mitigating the associated risks \citep{ong2021ethical}.
 Further research around evaluating these models and an ongoing discussion around the ethics of affective computing will be crucial as foundation models continue to improve.

 This work presents a rigorous methodology for evaluating affective cognition in both humans and AI systems.
 We find a broad correspondence between human and model predictions.
 This points to exciting future directions in using foundation models for interactions requiring emotional understanding.